Being a UWSA director

 Time commitment and release time

-As outlined in the University Service Guideline, the University grants release time to UWSA Members erving the UWSA as a director.
-Over the course of their term, directors can expect to spend the full release time.
+As outlined in the University Service Guideline, the University grants release time to UWSA Members serving as directors.
+Directors can expect to spend the full release time over the course of their term, though the time will vary from month to month.

-• Directors appointed by the UWSA board to serve in the officer role of secretary or treasurer receive two days a month to attend to UWSA business
+• Directors appointed by the UWSA board to serve in an officer role receive one additional day (two for the Chair) each month to attend to UWSA business.

 The estimates below include meeting time, and do not include preparation time that is required for full active participation in meetings.
 Directors who take on additional committee work can expect to spend additional time outside of work hours.